-Have you been inspired to try egg white cocktails in our previous post?
+Inspired to our previous post to try egg white cocktails?
 Read on to find out how to prepare egg white for your cocktails.
-Egg whites can be prepared a ‘la minute using a fresh whole egg but to me, this has some drawbacks.
-Granted, it is “fresh” (cos the egg might not be), but it is time consuming and the risk of getting some fat (bits of the yolk and shell I the drink.
+Egg whites can be prepared a la minute using a fresh whole egg but this has some drawbacks.
+Granted it may seem more fresh but there is an increased risk of getting bits of the yolk and shell I the drink.
 It is also hard to replicate the quantity of egg white used as no two egg are exactly the same size.

-Homogenise the egg white mixture by using a hand blender pulsing it through the egg whites, it helps to break up the albumin creating a more liquid solution.
+Homogenising the egg white mixture is a simple solution.
+By pulsing a hand blender gently through the egg whites, it helps to break up the albumin creating a more liquid solution.
 This shouldn’t take more than a minute for about 10 eggs.
-Do not go full on the gas as this would whip your egg whites into a meringue.
-Just enough to break up all the strands and have a smooth liquid egg white mixture.
-Put it into a squeeze bottle and this would store well up to 3 days.
-All that trouble of cracking an egg in the middle of service and trying to get out the bits of shell gone!
-Boom!
+Do not go crazy as this will give you a meringue.
+Put it into a squeeze bottle and this should store well up to three days.
+All the trouble of cracking an egg in the middle of service gone!

-If you like the above in video format, you can check out our youtube channel here.
+If you like the above in video format, you can check out our youtube channel.

 Cheers!
 Talk soon!